What function can be used to calculate the mean of a variable?

 Boost your career with the SAS Base Exam Certification.
 Dive into multiple choice questions, detailed explanations, and flashcards to enhance your understanding and ace your exam!

-The MEAN function is specifically designed to calculate the average value of a variable in a dataset.
-When you use this function, it sums up all the values of the specified variable and then divides that total by the count of non-missing values, effectively yielding the mean or average.
-This function is integral to data analysis within SAS because it provides a straightforward way to summarize numerical data.
+The MEAN function is specifically designed to calculate the average value of a variable in SAS.
+When you use this function, it automatically sums up all the values of the specified variable and divides that total by the number of non-missing values.
+This results in the arithmetic mean, which is a common measure of central tendency.

 Subscribe